Dugong: Conservation

 Dugong numbers have decreased in recent times.
-For a population to remain stable, 95 percent of adults must survive the span of one year.
+For a population to remain stable, the mortality of adults cannot exceed 5% annually.
 The estimated percentage of females humans can kill without depleting the population is 1–2%.
 This number is reduced in areas where calving is minimal due to food shortages.
 Even in the best conditions, a population is unlikely to increase more than 5% a year, leaving dugongs vulnerable to over-exploitation.
 The fact that they live in shallow waters puts them under great pressure from human activity.
 Research on dugongs and the effects of human activity on them has been limited, mostly taking place in Australia.
 In many countries, dugong numbers have never been surveyed.
 As such, trends are uncertain, with more data needed for comprehensive management.
 The only data stretching back far enough to mention population trends comes from the urban coast of Queensland, Australia.
 The last major worldwide study, made in 2002, concluded that the dugong was declining and possibly extinct in a third of its range, with unknown status in another half.